 - At the session, you will be given a presentation giving you more information and detail about the Access course and the College

 - You will have the opportunity to ask questions

-- If you received qualifications from school or college, please bring them with you.
+- If you received qualifications from school or college, please send them in.
 If you do not have qualifications, don't worry, as there are no necessary qualifications for this course.

 - You will have a one-to-one interview with a member of the Social Sciences team (who will be happy to answer any questions you may have).

-At the end of the selection/interview process, staff members take the following into consideration when making a decision:
+At the end of the selection/interview process, staff members take the following into consideration when making a final decision: